pydantic/logfire/docs/guides/advanced/data_querying_api.md

 - **Query Parameters**:
   - **`min_timestamp`**: An optional ISO-format timestamp to filter records with `start_timestamp` greater than this value for the `records` table or `recorded_timestamp` greater than this value for the `metrics` table.
 The same filtering can also be done manually within the query itself.
   - **`max_timestamp`**: Similar to `min_timestamp`, but serves as an upper bound for filtering `start_timestamp` in the `records` table or `recorded_timestamp` in the `metrics` table.
 The same filtering can also be done manually within the query itself.
   - **`limit`**: An optional parameter to limit the number of rows returned by the query.
-If not specified, the default limit is 500.
+If not specified, **the default limit is 500**.
 The maximum allowed value is 10,000.
   - **`row_oriented`**: Only affects JSON responses.
 If set to `true`, the JSON response will be row-oriented; otherwise, it will be column-oriented.

 All query parameters are optional and can be used in any combination to tailor the API response to your needs.